-If you’re tempted to hit the vending machine when the 3pm sugar cravings start, this snack is for you.
-3pm sugar cravings can mean you’re not managing blood sugar properly as a result of eating in irregular intervals, drinking too much coffee, skipping breakfast in the morning, or eating the wrong foods at breakfast.
-Hypoglycemia acan indicate adrenal fatigue as well.
+Do you get the 3pm energy crash?
+Or maybe you’re tempted to hit the vending machine when the afternoon sugar cravings hit.
+If that sounds familiar, this snack is for you.
+Afternoon sugar cravings or a dip in energy (which I fondly call ‘the 3pm crash’) can mean you’re not managing blood sugar properly as a result of eating in irregular intervals, drinking too much coffee, skipping breakfast in the morning, or eating the wrong foods at breakfast.

 - 1/2 cup raw maca powder.
 Maca is an adaptogenic root that helps your body handle stress.
 It’s known for increasing libido, especially in men, and is nourishing to the adrenals.
 It boosts energy, balances hormones, improves stress resistance, promotes fertility and is high in B vitamins.
 Tasty too– it imparts a nutty flavor to foods.
 I use 1 tsp raw in smoothies and use it in baked goods and treats.

 - 1/2 cup cocoa or raw cacao or carob powder.
 Also great for energy boost, and cocoa is high in antioxidants.
 Great mood booster, too.
 Use carob for a little more sweetness or if you can’t tolerate chocolate.

 - a pinch of sea salt: important for minerals

 - 1 cup nut butter: almond, walnut, or sunbutter.
 For these, I made my own nut butter by throwing a cashew, almond, hazelnut, pecan mix I had together in the food processor.
 Process it on high, and first it turns to nut flour, but then keep going and you’ll get a smooth, silky and freshly ground nut butter.
 The nuts provide the good fats, fiber and vitamin E. You could use any variety you like.
 Here’s my tutorial on how to make homemade almond butter.